 The CVR MRC PhD Programme

 Nurturing the next generation of leaders in virology is a key mission of the CVR.
 We have tailored a competitive PhD programme that is delivered by leaders in their field.
-Our interests range from classical human pathogens to emerging viruses and arboviruses, with research areas covering antiviral responses, virus-host interactions, molecular virology, structural virology and virus discovery.
-We investigate a wide range of important human and animal pathogens, from influenza and herpesviruses to rabies and arboviruses such as bluetongue, dengue and Rift Valley fever.
+Our interests range from classical human pathogens to emerging viruses and arboviruses, with research areas covering antiviral responses, virus-host interactions, molecular virology, structural virology, clinical virology, vector-biology and virus discovery.
+We investigate a wide range of important human and animal pathogens, from influenza and SARS-CoV-2 to rabies and arboviruses such as bluetongue, dengue and Rift Valley fever.

 "The discoveries and therapies of the future are only possible if we nurture our promising talent in the present" - Massimo Palmarini - CVR Director